-Installing Driverless AI¶
+Installing and Upgrading Driverless AI¶

 For the best (and intended-as-designed) experience, install Driverless AI on modern data center hardware with GPUs and CUDA support.
 Use Pascal or Volta GPUs with maximum GPU memory for best results.
 (Note that the older K80 and M60 GPUs available in EC2 are supported and very convenient, but not as fast.)